-(i) NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.
+() NOTE: If the operating system begins to load before you press F2, wait for the system to finish booting, and then restart the system and try again.

-- 3 On the System Setup Main Menu screen, click System BIOS. - 4 On the System BIOS screen, click Memory Settings.
+- 3. On the System Setup Main Menu screen, click System BIOS. - 4.
+On the System BIOS screen, click Memory Settings.